jjloomis/wordpress-aesop-story-engine-basics/logging-into-your-site.md

 Be sure to replace `project` with your project site's subdomain name.

-Enter your ePanther name (or UW-Milwaukee email address) and the password you created when you registered your account.
+Enter your ePanther name \(or UW-Milwaukee email address\) and the password you created when you [reset your password](/resetting-your-password.md).